polterguy/polterguy.github.io/tutorials/sql-http-endpoints/index.md

 it also scales very well.
 Hence, it's probably a nice feature to create things such as reports, charts, etc.

+Another interesting fact, is that it's also _"raw SQL"_, allowing some DB admin or SQL expert to write the SQL, and then simply copy and paste his or her code into an endpoint.
+If you have ever tried to _"translate"_ some SQL a guy wrote for a report into its Entity Framework `IQueryable` equivalent, you will understand why this is a positive thing.
+With Hyperlambda, you can simply copy and paste the SQL expert's code, into an endpoint, and you're already up running.

 * [Documentation](/documentation/)